-For 2016, AFG reported Operating EPS of \$6.03.
-As a result, the Compensation Committee authorized the payment of bonuses for 2016 as follows under the Operating EPS component: \$1,240,909 (165% of bonus target) to each Co-CEO; \$790,000 (144% of bonus target) to each of Mr. Consolino and Mr. Berding; \$365,455 and \$152,273, respectively, (122% of bonus target) to Ms. Gillis and Mr. Peraino.
+For 2017, AFG reported Operating EPS of \$6.55.
+As a result, the Compensation Committee authorized the payment of bonuses for 2017 as follows under the Operating EPS component: \$836,538 (111.5% of bonus target) to each Co-CEO; \$619,231 (107.7% of bonus target) to each of Mr. Consolino and Mr. Berding; \$135,000 and \$311,538, respectively, (103.8% of bonus target) to Ms. Gillis and Mr. Peraino.

-Senior Executive Annual Bonus Plan - Specialty P&C Earnings Component
+Senior Executive Annual Bonus Plan-Specialty P&C Earnings Component

-For the Co-CEOs, Mr. Consolino and Mr. Berding, approximately one-third of the target annual cash bonus was payable based on the Company's Specialty P&C Earnings for 2016.
+For the Co-CEOs, Mr. Consolino and Mr. Berding, approximately one-third of the target annual cash bonus was payable based on the Company's Specialty P&C Earnings for 2017.

-Specialty P&C Earnings is defined as core operating earnings before income taxes from the Specialty Property and Casualty Insurance operations as reported in the Company's quarterly earnings releases, which excludes certain items that may not be indicative of its ongoing core operations such as realized gains and losses and special charges resulting from the recurring periodic review of the Company's asbestos and environmental exposures.
-Consistent with the Company's reporting, the calculation of earnings excludes certain items that may not be indicative of the Company's core operations such as realized gains and losses and special charges resulting from the Company's routine review of asbestos and environmental exposures.
+Specialty P&C Earnings is defined as core operating earnings before income taxes from the Specialty Property and Casualty Insurance operations as reported in the Company's earnings releases, which excludes certain items that may not be indicative of its ongoing core operations such as realized gains and losses and special charges resulting from the recurring periodic review of the Company's asbestos and environmental exposures.